How Much Does A Gorilla Cost?

 How much does it cost to virtually adopt a gorilla?

-Gorillas are endangered species and if you are really interested in their safety and protection, and want to help them, there are some sanctuaries and parks where you can adopt one.
+Gorillas are endangered species and if you are really interested in their safety and protection, and want to help them, there are some sanctuaries and gorilla parks where you can adopt one, or go and see them on a gorilla safari.

-For example, at the Virunga National Park you can adopt mountain gorillas, that are listed as critically endangered.
-By donating a minimum of $10 a month, you help the Park ensure them a continuous adapting conservation strategy, and the rangers to keep them safe.
+For example, at the Virunga National Park, you can adopt mountain gorillas, that are listed as critically endangered.
+By donating a minimum of $10 a month, you help the Gorilla National Park ensure a continuous adapting conservation strategy, and the rangers to keep them safe.
 In exchange, you will receive monthly information about the gorillas’ families.

 How much does gorilla care cost?